brettinternet/slides/README.md

 ### Slides

-Refer to [reveal-hugo](https://github.com/dzello/reveal-hugo) for configuration.
+Refer to [reveal-hugo](https://github.com/dzello/reveal-hugo) for configuration and the [hugo plugin](https://github.com/joshed-io/reveal-hugo).
 Snakecase [config values](https://revealjs.com/config/) are used in the page frontmatter.